Smoothed analysis on connected graphs: Mixing time

 In this section, we prove Theorem \ref{thm:main}.
 Let $\eps$ be a positive real, let $D$ be a positive integer, and assume that $G$ is a connected $D$-degenerate graph.
 Let $\pG = G \cup R$, where $R \sim G(n, \eps/n)$.

 Our argument for bounding the mixing time is based on the approach of Fountoulakis and Reed~\cite{FoRe07, FoRe08}.
 The main idea there is that one can bound the mixing time of an abstract irreducible, reversible, and aperiodic Markov chain in terms of the \emph{conductances} of \emph{connected} sets of states of various sizes.
 For simplicity, we only state their results in the setting of the lazy random walk on the graph $\pG$.
+Let $\pi$ be the stationary distribution of this walk.
 For $S \subseteq V$, let $\pi(S)$ equal $\sum_{v \in S} \pi(v)$.
 It can be verified that $\pi(S)=\frac{2e_{\pG}(S) + |\partial_{\pG} S|}{2e(\pG)}$.
 We define

 and note that $Q(S) = Q(S^c)$.
 The \emph{conductance} $\Phi(S)$ of $S$ is

 Let $\pi_{\min} = \min_{v \in V(G)} \pi(v)$.
 For $p > \pi_{\min}$, we denote by $\Phi(p)$ the minimum conductance of a connected (in $\pG$) set $S$ with $p/2 \le \pi(S) \le p$ (if there is no such $S$, we define $\Phi(p) = 1$).
 Fountoulakis and Reed~\cite{FoRe07} proved the following result.